aaronistheman/Supply-Demand-Graph-Calculations/README.md

 To be announced.

-Use of Git hooks
+Use of Git Hooks
 ----------------

-To be announced.
+To prevent trailing whitespace, I've enabled the pre-commit Git hook.
+However, this change can't be saved in the repository.
+To make this change, navigate to the directory .git/hooks, and rename "pre-commit.sample" to "pre-commit".

 Acknowledgements
 ----------------